SonaOburka/Czechitas_Data-Science-Foundations/README.md

 # Czechitas
 ## Data Science Foundations - semestral course
-Spring 2022
+Spring semester 2022

-The course introduced various statistical methods.
+The course introduced various statistical methods and the paper on **regression analysis** was made.

-The paper on **regression analysis** is a great document to discucss as my experience wtih statistics developed a lot since 2022.
+The paper on the regression analysis is a great document to discuss.
+My experience with statistical analysis developed a lot after this course/document was prepared.
+There are parts in the document that I would approach very differently now.
+I will be happy to discuss.